Aptiv PLC (NYSE:APTV) Shares Purchased by Neuberger Berman Group LLC

-Neuberger Berman Group LLC boosted its stake in Aptiv PLC (NYSE:APTV) by 1.3% in the 3rd quarter, according to its most recent filing with the SEC.
+Neuberger Berman Group LLC raised its stake in shares of Aptiv PLC (NYSE:APTV) by 1.3% in the 3rd quarter, according to its most recent Form 13F filing with the SEC.
 The fund owned 1,603,009 shares of the auto parts company’s stock after purchasing an additional 20,529 shares during the period.
-Neuberger Berman Group LLC owned about 0.59% of Aptiv worth $238,613,000 at the end of the most recent quarter.
+Neuberger Berman Group LLC owned 0.59% of Aptiv worth $238,613,000 at the end of the most recent reporting period.

-In other Aptiv news, SVP William T. Presley sold 994 shares of the company’s stock in a transaction dated Monday, December 13th.
+In other news, SVP William T. Presley sold 994 shares of the firm’s stock in a transaction dated Monday, December 13th.
 The shares were sold at an average price of $168.02, for a total value of $167,011.88.
-The sale was disclosed in a filing with the SEC, which is available at the SEC website.
-Also, CEO Kevin P. Clark sold 5,830 shares of the company’s stock in a transaction dated Wednesday, December 15th.
-The shares were sold at an average price of $160.98, for a total transaction of $938,513.40.
+The transaction was disclosed in a filing with the SEC, which is available through this hyperlink.
+Also, SVP Mariya K. Trickett sold 4,670 shares of the firm’s stock in a transaction dated Thursday, December 16th.
+The stock was sold at an average price of $164.90, for a total transaction of $770,083.00.
 The disclosure for this sale can be found here.
-In the last three months, insiders have sold 17,324 shares of company stock worth $2,805,552.
-0.45% of the stock is owned by insiders.
+Insiders have sold a total of 17,324 shares of company stock worth $2,805,552 over the last quarter.
+0.45% of the stock is currently owned by insiders.

+Several research firms have recently issued reports on APTV.
+Credit Suisse Group increased their price objective on shares of Aptiv from $185.00 to $200.00 and gave the stock an “outperform” rating in a research report on Thursday, November 11th.
+Cowen dropped their price objective on shares of Aptiv from $200.00 to $180.00 in a research report on Friday.
+Oppenheimer increased their price objective on shares of Aptiv from $182.00 to $196.00 and gave the stock an “outperform” rating in a research report on Friday, November 5th.
+Royal Bank of Canada dropped their price objective on shares of Aptiv from $190.00 to $170.00 in a research report on Friday.
+Finally, Deutsche Bank Aktiengesellschaft decreased their target price on shares of Aptiv from $188.00 to $158.00 in a research note on Friday.
+Two analysts have rated the stock with a sell rating, one has given a hold rating and eleven have issued a buy rating to the company’s stock.
+Based on data from MarketBeat.com, Aptiv presently has an average rating of “Buy” and an average target price of $182.93.

 About Aptiv